-- 1. For category A the additional experience of civil aircraft maintenance should be a minimum of 6 months.
-For category B1, or B2 or B3 the additional experience of civil aircraft maintenance should be a minimum of 12 months. - 2.
-Aircraft maintenance experience gained outside a civil aircraft maintenance environment can include aircraft maintenance experience gained in armed forces, coast guards, police etc. or in aircraft manufacturing.
+- 1. For category A and L, the additional experience should be a minimum of 6 months in a civil aircraft maintenance environment.
+For category B1, B2, B2L or B3 the additional experience of civil aircraft maintenance should be a minimum of 12 months in a civil aircraft maintenance environment. - 2.
+Aircraft maintenance experience gained outside a civil aircraft maintenance environment may include aircraft maintenance experience gained in armed forces, coast guards, police etc. or in aircraft manufacturing.